 The Free Library of Philadelphia: What It Is and How To Use It

-Whether moving to Philly or new to using the library, The Free Library of Philadelphia is an amazing resource.
-Find the beautiful Beaux-Arts building near Benjamin Franklin Parkway.
-With over 50 branches around the city, The Free Library of Philadelphia system is a must-visit for families and kids.
+Whether moving to Philly or new to using the library, the Free Library of Philadelphia is an incredible destination for families.
+Located in a stunning Beaux-Arts building near the Benjamin Franklin Parkway, the Parkway Central Library anchors a system of over 50 branches throughout the city.
+From books to events and educational programs, the Free Library of Philadelphia is one of the best free things to do with kids in Philly.

 Who Is the Free Library of Philadelphia For?